-To operate the washdown, first open the seacock located on the starboard side of the aft bilge.
-Depress the washdown switch on the accessory switch panel at the helm.
-The washdown system will now be pressurized at the washdown faucet outlet.
+To operate the washdown, first open the seacock located on starboard side of the aft bilge.
+Depress the washdown switch on the accessory switch panel, at the helm station.
+The washdown system will now be pressurized at the faucet outlet.
 This faucet may be used alone or with a washdown hose.
-A washdown hose with a spray nozzle attached may be used intermittently without turning the switch "off," basically the same as a home yard hose with a nozzle.
-The washdown pump has an internal pressurization switch that will maintain water pressure as needed, until the switch is turned "off" at the switch panel.
+A washdown hose with a spray nozzle attached may be used intermittently without turning the switch "off", basically the same as a home yard hose with a nozzle.
+The washdown pump has an internal pressurization switch which will maintain water pressure as needed until the switch is turned "off" at the panel.
+A washdown layout of hose routing is provided at the end of this chapter.